 Cindy Jones is a Mental Health Counselor in Pawtucket with over 25 years of clinical experience.
-She has expertise in helping individuals struggling with career challenges, anxiety, depression, bipolar disorder, personality disorders, communication skills, and couples and relationship issues including divorce and separation.
+She has expertise in helping individuals struggling with career challenges, anxiety, depression, bipolar disorder, personality disorders, communication skills, and relationship issues including divorce and separation.

 One of Cindy's particular areas of interest is in helping students and adults realize their career paths as well as deal with terminations.
 She has worked in the field of vocational counseling for over thirty years and previously assisted with the rehabilitation of individuals with work-related injuries.

-Cindy is also passionate about improving individuals' communication skills, including between friends, family members, couples, and work colleagues or supervisors.
+Cindy is also passionate about improving individuals' communication skills, including between friends, family members, and work colleagues or supervisors.
 She helps clients develop concrete tools to do so.

-Cindy works with young adults, college students, adults, couples, and families to help them find happier, more effective, and more peaceful ways of life.
+Cindy works with young adults, college students, adults, and families to help them find happier, more effective, and more peaceful ways of life.
 She uses Cognitive Behavioral Therapy and Dialectical Behavioral Therapy for a structured yet judgement-free approach with her clients, and emphasizes their input in their treatment and their feelings of safety and comfort.
 She prides herself on being able to make all of her clients, regardless of age, feel at ease in her practice.

 Anxiety – Generalized anxiety